lahiruroot/G.L.P.Wijesinghe/README.md

 ### To do
 * The Drive In function gets details even the initial car park size entered is value zero.
-* Should preview a "Car Park Empty" message if the car park if empty when running theView Details of parked cars Function.
+* Should preview a "Car Park Empty" message if the car park is empty when running the View Details of parked cars Function.

 ### Deployment
 No additional steps will be needed to deploy this on a live system.